sfdeloach/R-basics/README.md

  [1] 175.26 157.48 167.64 177.80 177.80 185.42 170.18 185.42 170.18 177.80
 ```

-Arithmetic operations on two vectors of similiar lengths can be applied
+Arithmetic operations on two vectors of similiar lengths will be applied on
-in powerful combinations to provide useful results:
+values sharing the same index:

 ```R
 > miles <- c(34,21,53,25,67)